realsetvin/vkax/doc/testnet-participation.md

 exit
 ```
 > [!CAUTION]
-> If you forget to log out of the vkax-test user, the below commands will not work properly!
+> If you forget to log out of the vkax-test user, the below commands will not work properly

 <br/>
 <br/>